-The StreetMap USA geocoding service is available to you.
-This geocoding service resides on the Data & Maps/ StreetMap USA DVD-ROM.
+The StreetMap USA address locator is available to you.
+Browse to select it on the Data & Maps/StreetMap USA DVD-ROM in the USA\StreetMap_USA\Streets folder.

 - 3. Type a valid U.S. street or intersection address containing the street, city, state abbreviation, and a 5-digit ZIP Code. - 4.
 Click Find.